LIQUID MIND®

 Sleep Playlists

-Over the past sixty years, a growing body of research has confirmed that many different styles of music are useful and effective in healthcare and therapeutic settings.
+Over the past sixty years, a growing body of research has confirmed that many different styles of music are useful and effective in healthcare and therapeutic settings, including sleep therapy.
 In 1988, as part of my own recovery from panic and anxiety disorder, a counselor suggested I write the kind of music that reflected the way I'd like to feel.

 Though I wanted to feel calm and relaxed, I couldn't imagine writing slow, peaceful music at that point in time.
 However, sitting by the ocean in Laguna Beach one afternoon, I realized the sound of the ocean had suddenly made me feel deeply relaxed for the first time in many months.
 Since the sound of the "liquid" (ocean) had slowed my "mind", I resolved that day to create "Liquid Mind" music to help myself and others.